Rotate User AWS Credentials

 kubectl rollout restart "deployment/{deployment}" -namespace="{namespace}"

-This will rotate all pods according to the rollout strategy used in deployments in the namespace, which will pick up the new DB password from the kubernetes secret.
+This will rotate all pods according to the rollout strategy used in deployments in the namespace, which will pick up the new iam keys from the kubernetes secret.